-So do you even need to go to university?
+Do you even need to go to university?

 Like so many things in life, there’s no answer to this question that’s right for everybody.
 But while going to university is an individual decision, it’s definitely one that’s worth considering from all angles.

 ‘The future of work is evolving at an incredible pace.
 Consider that when Steve Jobs launched the iPhone there were maybe four app developers in the world.
-Today, there are more than 4 million people earning a living as an app developer,’ Walker adds.
+Today, there are more than 4 million people earning a living as an app developer,’ Hahn adds.
 ‘It’s just one example but it illustrates how quickly the employment landscape is changing.’

 ‘The only real certainty is that employees will be required to continuously learn new skills and new ways of thinking.
 A university degree gives you the ability to do this.’